mhaberler/esp32-leaflet-protomaps/README.md

 and extend ESPAsyncWebServer to serve static files from exFat.
 The code is not as elegant as I liked it to be, but I saw no easy way to subclass a 32bit file system with the 64bit exFat.

+SdFat would perform even better if one could use the ENABLE_DEDICATED_SPI define.
+However, this assumes a single thread is doing all the SPI work.
+This is not the case when using ESPAsyncWebServer: the open() happens in user code (whatever thread that happens to be at the time), whereas the reads are done by the `async_tcp` service task of the AsyncTCP stack as needed.
+This leads to crashes like described [here](https://github.com/greiman/SdFat/issues/349) .

-Protomaps rely on HTTP range requests, and stock ESPAsyncWebServer does not support that.
+Protomaps relies on HTTP range requests, and stock ESPAsyncWebServer does not support that.
 I extended it to support range requests, which was suprisingly easy.

 The stock [AsyncTCP](https://github.com/me-no-dev/AsyncTCP) request queue is [size 32](https://github.com/me-no-dev/AsyncTCP/blob/master/src/AsyncTCP.cpp#L98).
 With rapid scroll-zooming in/out the web server can easiyl overwhelmed by requests.